 This type of leather is also called aniline leather.
-It is tanned and dyed and very little alterations have been done to it.
-With this kind of leather, the scars on it are visible but are not considered as defects.
-Because its made from high quality hide, this type of leather is generally expensive.
+It is tanned and dyed and very few alterations have been done to it.
+With this kind of leather, the scars on it are visible but are not considered defects.
+Because it’s made from high-quality hide, this type of leather is generally expensive.
 This leather has a soft feel which gives it a luxurious glare.
 The downside to this kind of leather is that it gets easily stained.
 The plus side of this leather is that it can be easily cleaned.
 Although they do not require special treatment while cleaning them, some need wax or oil applied to them after cleaning.

-There are three types of aniline leathers which include;
+There are three types of aniline leather which include;

 a.
 Pure aniline leather: this type of leather is soft to the touch.
 If you scratch the surface of the leather, a light color will appear on the area that has been scratched.
 This can be rectified by rubbing it out with your fingers or using maintenance products.
 Cleaning this type of leather is best done by a professional as they are able to properly dry it out.